Client: Large Hospital

 They also needed to understand areas of excellence to replicate it in all areas of their practice.
 As their comments are mostly scattered around the Web and are highly unstructured in nature, it’s not easy for them to pick up on trend in complaints (or praises) by reading thousands of patient comments.

-Our first step was to understand the type of questions the hospital wants answered and to get an understanding of data that was available for analysis internally (if any) as they mostly relied on Web comments.
+Our first step was to understand the type of questions the hospital wants answered and to get an understanding of data that was available for analysis internally (if any) in addition to reviews on the Web.

-Once the data gathering pipeline was set-up, our NLP experts aggregated all the reviews, preprocessed it and performed a series of text and sentiment analysis.
-We leveraged our internal tools customized specifically to answer questions that the hospital was interested in.
+Once the data gathering pipeline was set-up, we aggregated all the reviews, preprocessed it and performed a series of text and sentiment analysis.
+We leveraged our very own state-of-the-art tools that uses Machine Learning and Natural Language Processing technologies, which was customized to answer questions that the hospital was interested in.

-After our text analysis was complete (all questions answered), we summarized the results, separated signal from noise and delivered our findings to the hospital in their chosen format.
+After our data analysis was complete (all questions answered), we summarized the results, separated signal from noise and delivered our findings.
 This document would be the key to making strategic decisions to provide a better patient experience.

-As a result of our partnership, the hospital gained several important insights that is going to help them drive changes.
-This includes learning that:
+As a result of our partnership, the hospital gained several important insights that would enable them to drive operational changes.
+Some of the insights they obtained include: